influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/ldap.md

   # The default used to be unencrypted.
 We made this change because as far as we know, nobody is using LDAP in production yet.
   # The fix is to update the config to set `security = "none"`:
   # https://github.com/influxdata/plutonium/pull/2853/commits/87a747e40034fcf05f0da1ed74f7c2c598b8d210#diff-fe8a3f0bbdb3fe46a99666a25eb20725
-  # The test server isn'\''t set up with TLS.
+  # The test server is not set up with TLS.
 Trying to use starttls against it will not work.
   # security = "starttls"
   security = "none"